 There are differences in the dynamical nature and behavior of powdery mildew on different hosts.
-Growers and consultants tend to have different treatment methods, approaches, fungicides preferences, and secret tricks.
-Still, some consensus exists: prevention, rotation, and the use of several fungicides that each belong to different groups (with respect to mode-of-action).
+Growers and consultants tend to have their own treatment methods, different approaches, fungicides preferences, and secret tricks.
+Still, some consensus does exist: prevention, rotation, and the use of several fungicides each belonging to a different group of chemicals.

-Effective control requires spraying with high pressure, high volume of water; good coverage is of the essence.
+Effective control requires spraying with high pressure and high volume of water; good coverage is of the essence.
 Having a fixed or dynamic schedule for spraying application is a common strategy.

-The following is a list of generic names for fungicides known to help manage powdery mildew and is sorted into groups according to their mode of action:
+The following is a list of generic names for fungicides used in one or more parts of the world and is sorted into groups according to mode of action:

 Group 3: Sulfur, copper sulfate, bicarbonates, mineral oils, neem oil, and detergents\soap-based products

-*Sulfur can cause injury to foliage and fruit when applied on days with a temperature above 32 degrees Celsius.
-Do not apply within 2 weeks of an oil application.
+Sulfur can cause injury to foliage and fruit when applied on days with a temperature above 32 C. Do not apply within 2 weeks of an oil application.

-*When powdery mildew is present, yet the symptoms have not appeared, consider spraying applications of fungicides once every 7-14 days.
-Don’t use products based on the same active ingredient in consecutive treatments except in group 3, as there are no restrictions there.
+When powdery mildew is present, yet the symptoms have not appeared, consider spraying applications of fungicides once every 14 days.
+Do not use products with the same active ingredient in consecutive treatments except in group 3, as there are no restrictions there.

-*Some commercial fungicides have two active ingredients and two modes of action.
-After using such products, take into account that you now have two groups that you already used.
-Make sure to exclude those two active ingredients in the next application.
+Some commercial fungicides have two active ingredients and two modes of action.
+After using such products, take into account that now you have two groups that you already used.
+So, make sure to exclude those two active ingredients in the next application.